emma-ea/price_tracker/README.md

 Visit Deriv. create an account and follow the steps to get an app id.

-The app id is reference from a `.env` following this pattern.
+The app id is reference from a `.env` following this pattern by creating a file in the root of the project with the following info:

 fileName: